liangrj2014/ISPD25_contest/index.md

 ### Submission Guidance

 Teams are required to build a Docker image on top of the provided [Dockerfile](https://github.com/liangrj2014/ISPD24_contest/blob/main/Dockerfile).
-Within the Docker environment, please create a directory named "router" under the **"/app"** folder and place the global router binary/scripts in this directory (**/app/router**).
+Within the Docker environment, please create a directory named "router" under the **"/app"** folder and place the global router binary/scripts in this directory (**/app/router**, rather than **/workspace/app/router**).
 We expect that the global route can accept the following command line:

 > ./route -library ${library folder} -def ${design}.def -v ${design}.v.gz -sdc ${design}.sdc -cap ${design}.cap -net ${design}.net -output ${design}.route